 Note you have to separate the two 220k power tube grid leak resistors to give each one their own bias supply.

 The 27k bias resistor sets the maximum hot bias.
 If at full clockwise pot movement (max hot bias) you still need to bias hotter then reduce the value of the 27k resistor--try 24k or 20k.
 If at full counter-clockwise pot movement (min cool bias) you need to bias cooler then increase the value of the 27k resistor to 30k or 36k.
+You must bias the amp after this mod.

 High Voltage Tap Adjustable Bias for Center Tap PT